Times have changed and contraception, even emergency contraception (also known as "The Morning-After-Pill") are now widely available in Ireland.

-Contraception, let alone emergency contraception (a.k.a. „The Morning-After-Pill“) in Ireland?
-Rumour still has it that there is no Irish contraception except cold showers, a sturdy door, and prayers.
-Questions like "I heard that contraception is only available to married couples in Ireland - what can I do when I'll be spending a few months there?" can still be found on bulletin boards, even in 2017.
-Making one wonder where the heck people pick this rubbish up?
-"Granny's Tales from Auld Oireland"?
+Don't listen to the rumors that joke there is no Irish contraception except cold showers, a sturdy door, and prayers.
+Questions like "I heard that contraception is only available to married couples in Ireland - what can I do when I'll be spending a few months there?" can still be heard echoing in online forums and even in the touristy pubs on a big night out.
+But Ireland is thoroughly modern when it comes to your options for safe sex and pregnancy preventions.
+There is no need to smuggle condoms and even "the pill" into the country - they are definitely allowed by Irish customs.

 An Irish History of Contraception

-The bottom line is this - the Catholic church is critical of any form of contraception, and so was the Irish state.
-Until an "Irish solution to a particularly Irish problem" was found by Taoiseach Charles Haughey in 1979.
-This was not intended to further immoral leanings at all.
+The history of contraception in Ireland has a lot to do with the history of religion in Ireland.
+Quite simply - the Catholic church is critical of any form of contraception, and so was the Irish state.
+That is until an "Irish solution to a particularly Irish problem" was found by Taoiseach Charles Haughey in 1979.

 Imports and sales of contraceptives had been banned ever since 1935 and carried stiff penalties.
-This ban was regularly broken and a court case started by Mary McGee in 1973 (customs took a tube of spermicidal cream from her, and in Ireland every sperm was sacred) put the rights of the individual to privacy above the state's ban on contraception.
-From 1973 to 1979 family planning clinics could thus legally give out contraceptives, but not sell them ... instead the clinics insisted on a donation.
+This ban was regularly broken and became front page news when a court case was started by Mary McGee in 1973 after customs took a tube of spermicidal cream from her.
+The court decided to put the rights of the individual to privacy above the state's ban on contraception.
+From 1973 to 1979 family planning clinics could thus legally give out contraceptives, but they were not allowed to sell them.
+As a work around, clinics insisted on a donation.

-Doctors could at the same time hand out prescriptions for "the pill", as long as this oral contraceptive was only used to regulate menstruation.
+Doctors could, at the same time, hand out prescriptions for "the pill", as long as this oral contraceptive was only used to regulate menstruation.
 Lots of Irish women started to suffer from irregular periods all of a sudden.
-In 1979 Haughey introduced the Contraceptive Bill.
+Finally, in 1979, Haughey introduced the Contraceptive Bill.
 This made it legal to trade condoms in pharmacies as long as the buyer brought a prescription, and they were only used for "bona fide family planning purposes".

 Which all boiled down to a neat little money-spinner for the medical profession and one big joke.
 But it also started the process of liberalization, leading to the total legality of today.